jeanbourgain8/jeanbourgain8.github.io/posts/Substack/Product/Code/System Maintenance/Deep Learning Setup.md

 sudo vim Makefile.config
 ```

-We now make the following changes and configure the copied Makefile.config (by uncommenting and editing the following lines in the file)
+Make the following changes and configure the copied Makefile.config (by uncommenting and editing the following lines in the file)

 ```sh
 USE_CUDNN := 1